 Feast uses a registry to store all applied Feast objects (e.g. Feature views, entities, etc).
 The registry exposes methods to apply, list, retrieve and delete these objects, and is an abstraction with multiple implementations.

-By default, the registry Feast uses a file-based registry implementation, which stores the protobuf representation of the registry as a serialized file.
-This registry file can be stored in a local file system, or in cloud storage (in, say, S3 or GCS).
+By default, Feast uses a file-based registry implementation, which stores the protobuf representation of the registry as a serialized file.
+This registry file can be stored in a local file system, or in cloud storage (in, say, S3 or GCS, or Azure).

 We recommend users store their Feast feature definitions in a version controlled repository, which then via CI/CD automatically stays synced with the registry.
 Users will often also want multiple registries to correspond to different environments (e.g. dev vs staging vs prod), with staging and production registries with locked down write access since they can impact real user traffic.
 See Running Feast in Production for details on how to set this up.

 feature_store.yamlconfig file, or programmatically.
 We often see teams preferring the programmatic approach because it makes notebook driven development very easy:

 offline_store="file", # Could also be the OfflineStoreConfig e.g. FileOfflineStoreConfig

 online_store="null", # Could also be the OnlineStoreConfig e.g. RedisOnlineStoreConfig